The impact of a massive Sagittarius dSph on GD-1-like streams: Qualitative results from mock streams

 However, the scale of the asymmetry is considerably larger in our mock streams.
 While the shorter tails are both sharply cut off $25^\circ$ from the cluster, the observed leading tail of Pal 5 extends to only $\phi_1\approx7^\circ$.
 The second row of Fig.~\ref{fig:Pal5} shows that the stars stripped since $t\approx-2.7$~Gyr form a tail which is unaffected by Sgr, and extends to its full unperturbed length.
 Only the earlier-stripped stars are shifted in $\phi_1$.
 The cut-off angle of $25^\circ$ is therefore set by how far the more recently stripped stars drift from the cluster in the time since the interaction with Sgr.
 If the asymmetry of Pal 5 was caused solely by Sgr, this rate of drift must have been considerably slower than in our models.
 We checked whether changing the model parameters could achieve this, and found that a progenitor mass of $1\times10^4M_\odot$ reduced the cut-off angle to less than $15^\circ$ if we set $\lambda=0.5$ (i.e. particles are released halfway between the cluster centre and the Lagrange point).
 This mass is consistent with the value of $(1.39\pm0.65)\times10^4M_\odot$ reported by \citet{Baumgardt}.
 It may therefore be possible for some realistic model to match the observations even closer.
-Hence, we cannot rule out Sgr as the cause of the asymmetry in Pal 5.
+Hence, we cannot rule out Sgr as the cause of the asymmetry in Pal 5, and this provides an alternative to other possible causes of the asymmetry, such as the rotation of the galactic bar \citep{Pearson}.